emerssso/gs-extensions-winboot/README.md

 * If the password is entered incorrectly or cancel is hit on the authentication dialog window, the system will shut down anyway and use the default boot configuration on restart.
 * Authentication dialog message really doesn't make any sense.
+* Looks like the permissions request fails in Gnome 3.6.3.